CorinnaKrebs/SolutionValidator/README.md

 ## Input Data

 ### Instance
-* Data: Information about vehicles, customers, items and demands.
+* Data: Information about vehicles, customers, items and demands
-* Usage of Converted Instances from Literature (see [this repository](https://github.com/CorinnaKrebs/Instances)).
+* Usage of Converted Instances from Literature (see [this repository](https://github.com/CorinnaKrebs/Instances))
 * Usage of Instance Class Constructor

 ### Constraint Set